openrobotics/reps/rep.md

 ## 2. ROS 2 Integration Schemas

 Neither OpenUSD nor glTF 2.0 currently standardize the specification of ROS interfaces.
-This section defines a set of declarative, engine-agnostic API schemas.
+This section defines a set of declarative, engine-agnostic API schemas (of type `SingleApply`).
 Simulators are responsible for reading these schemas and generating their respective underlying execution logic.

-A Prim acts as a single logical interface.
-If a sensor needs multiple interfaces (e.g., `image_raw` and `camera_info`), a child prim for each interface should be utilized.

 ### 2.1 Schema Isolation and Functional Layering (The ETL Pipeline)